 Wash the zucchini and slice thin.
 Do not peel skin.

-In a wide bowl, mix besan (chickpea flour), rice flour, red chili powder, turmeric powder, ajwain seeds, hing, salt, and cooking soda (optional).
+In a wide mixing bowl, combine besan (gram flour), rice flour, red chili powder, turmeric powder, ajwain seeds, hing, salt, and baking soda (optional).

 Now add the water little by little and make a medium-thick batter of smooth consistency with a hand or whisker.